jagos97/RollPlay/README.md

 3. Now that you created a party you will automatically directed to the party page.
 You are all alone in there for now.
 4. Click the `+` on top of your character and as many friends as you want.
 They are all really excited they'll accept your request right away
 5. Click on availability and go to party availability.
-6. Click on the request availability button at the bottom
+6. You will see that it is empty so click on the request availability button at the bottom.
 7. Now if you scroll down you will notice that there are some blocks with availabilities (They were always there just didn't want to ruin the illusion)
 8. Click on any of the blocks and you will see who is available at each time
 9. Decide a time